-Kelly L. Andersen is a 1979 graduate of the Brigham Young University School of Law at Provo, Utah.
+Kelly L. Andersen is a 1979 graduate of Brigham Young University School of Law at Provo, Utah.
 He has served as a trial attorney since that time.
-He has also received advanced training from the National College of Advocacy at Stanford University and at Harvard University.
+He has also received advanced training from the National College of Advocacy.
 Kelly is admitted to practice in both State and Federal Courts, and has served as lead counsel in cases originating in Oregon, California, Washington and Hawaii.
-He has also handled cases in the Oregon Court of Appeals, the Oregon Supreme Court, in the U.S. 9th Circuit Court of Appeals (covering the western United States), and in the United States Court of Federal Claims, headquartered in Washington D.C.
+He has also handled cases in the Oregon Court of Appeals, the Oregon Supreme Court, in the U.S. 9th Circuit Court of Appeals, and in the United States Court of Federal Claims, headquartered in Washington D.C.

-Mr. Andersen is a member of the Oregon State Bar Association, the Oregon Trial Lawyers Association, the American Association for Justice, the Jackson County Bar Association, and has also served as past president of the Southern Oregon Federal Bar Association.
-He is also a member of the National College of Advocacy (1992), the Million Dollar Advocates Forum (1997), and is senior counsel in the American College of Barristers (2001).
-He has had the highest ranking (A.V.
-Preeminent) with Martindale-Hubbell (one of the nation’s most prestigious legal directories) since 2003, and he was admitted to the Society of Outstanding Lawyers of America in 2004 and to the Multi-Million Dollar Advocates Forum in 2008 (when it was formed).
-Most recently, he was named as an Oregon Super Lawyer (top 5% of all attorneys) by Law & Politics in 2007, 2009, 2010, 2011, 2012, 2013, 2014, 2015, and 2016.
+Kelly is a member of the Oregon State Bar Association, the Oregon Trial Lawyers Association, the American Association for Justice, the Jackson County Bar Association, has also served as past president of the Southern Oregon Federal Bar Association, and is a past president of the William V Deatherage American Inns of Court.
 He has authored numerous articles in legal publications, and has been a guest lecturer for seminars presented by Lorman, the Oregon State Bar Association, and the Oregon Trial Lawyers Association.
-A few of those publications and presentations are included below.

 Trial Lawyer, “Success with Positively Motivated Clients,” Winter 2011